 As you “go through the menopause”, you are considered “perimenopausal”.
 This stage occurs from the onset of menopausal symptoms, until you go through your last period.
 Menopause is established 12 months after your last menstrual period, when you become “postmenopausal”.

 Menopause is a natural stage of life for women, but symptoms and timings make everyone’s experience different.
-To note menopause can be influenced by certain surgeries (“surgical menopause”) or cancer treatments, which can cause more sudden and severe symptoms.
+Menopause can be influenced by certain surgeries (“surgical menopause”) or cancer treatments, which can cause more sudden and severe symptoms.

 Physiotherapy can help in the treatment and management of some symptoms of menopause, along with other health professionals.